 In my opinion, your Netgalley bio should lean toward the professional over the personal.
 Publishers are more likely to accept your requests if your bio shows them how you’ll publicise their book and increase the outreach of the novel, rather than some spiel about who you are and what you like.

-So, start your bio off with a little something about your reading tastes, but don’t go on forever.
+So, start your bio off with a little something about your reading tastes.

 “I have a huge passion for reading.
 My favourite genres include Mystery & Thrillers, Psychological Thrillers, Horror and True Crime.
 I also enjoy Historical Fiction, Sci-fi, Dystopian and Short Stories.”